All Episodes

 And I'm doing great here in Washington, but I'm missing my family.

-I I definitely want to be back in South Texas in my home.
+I definitely want to be back in South Texas in my home.

-Um what has been the response to you joining the Republican caucus?
+What has been the response to you joining the Republican caucus?

-Well, you know, the Republican Party has been very supportive here and also very supportive in South Texas, um, but the Democrat Party hasn't been very supportive.
+Well, you know, the Republican Party has been very supportive here and also very supportive in South Texas, but the Democrat Party hasn't been very supportive.

 They now want to send me back to Mexico.

-They see us as vote.
+They see us as votes.

-They don't care about the Hispanic community, but the Hispanic community has had enough, and they think that by giving us tackles and playing Latin music, that's all it's gonna take for us to vote for them.
+And they think that by giving us tackles and playing Latin music, that's all it's going to take for us to vote for them.

 It's not.

-They're gonna have to get to work.
+They're going to have to get to work.

-You know what's fascinating.
+You know, what's fascinating?

 That seems discriminatory to me.

-Um, but I but I doubt it.
+But I doubt it.

-And I think it's important for them to to allow us because conservative Hispanics deserve to have a voice, and I actually represent the Hispanic community.
+And I think it's important for them to allow us because conservative Hispanics deserve to have a voice.

-I stand for God, family, country, and hard work, and that is who we are as a Hispanic community.
+And that is who we are as a Hispanic community.

 It's instilled in us.